A price at which to exit a position using a limit order (profit target)

 Any formula specifying a price per share

-ExitLimit specifies a "target" price, implemented as a DAY limit order.
+ExitLimit specifies a "target" price, implemented by default as a LMT DAY order.
 The formula is re-evaluated each day, so it can function as either a static or moving target, depending on how it is specified.

 ExitLimit is always evaluated using the day prior to exit day as the most recent bar in the formula.